wfzirk/SUN-svg2ttf/README.md

 > Create a work directory containing all the python scripts and config
 > files.
 >
-> From the work directory create Log, Dist, Input and Svg directories
+> From the work directory create Log, Dist, Input Png, and Svg directories
 >
 > The Log directory keeps all the log files of the code run
 >